jasonfilippou/crypto_rec_service/README.md

 ### Calculating aggregate price stats (min, max, first, last, difference, range)

-To make most of the endpoints super - efficient, the aggregate stats for the entire month are loaded in an in-memory "database" (a thread-safe `Map`) right after the MySQL persistence has taken place.
+To make most of the endpoints super - efficient, the aggregate stats for the entire month are eagerly loaded in an in-memory "database" (a thread-safe `Map`) right after the MySQL persistence has taken place.
 This also employs multiple threads to speed up the process.

-The entire process of database persistence and in-memory stats aggregation begins in the `CommandLineRunner` bean in `PreloadDatabase.java`, so you can start reading from there.
-By splitting the work across multiple workers, in our machine and with the original 5 CSVs, the entire process takes about 2.5 seconds.
+The database persistence and in-memory stats aggregation begins in the `CommandLineRunner` bean in `PreloadDatabase.java`, so you can start reading from there.
+By splitting the work across multiple workers, in our machine and with the original 5 CSVs, the entire process takes about 2.2 seconds.

 ### Descending sorted list of cryptos